Who and What We Fund

 Find out about the types of organisations and kinds of work we currently provide funding for.

-Currently, our responsive Our Funds are aimed at constituted community groups and registered charities who are working to alleviate poverty and trauma in Scotland, and who have an annual income of under £2 million.
+Currently, our responsive Funds are aimed at constituted community groups and registered charities who are working to prevent and reduce poverty and associated trauma in Scotland, and who have an annual income of under £2 million.
+For more information see here.

 • Financial Security: tackling the financial and material effects of poverty on people and communities